 Skeletal muscles work by attaching to the skeleton and contracting or relaxing.
 When you make a fist, the muscles on the insides of your fingers are contracting, while the outside muscles relax and stretch out.
 When you fold your fingers out flat, the backside muscles are contracting.
 These opposite groups of muscles rely on the skeletal system to create forces.
 Thus, the systems are often combined and called the musculoskeletal system.

 The skeletal system of animals consists of either an endoskeleton, like mammals, or an exoskeleton, seen in insects and other arthropods.
-Some animals also use water-pressure as a form of skeleton, known as a hydrostatic skeleton.
-Whatever form of skeleton is used, the skeletal system has the same purpose, to provide support and attachment to for the muscles.
+Some animals also use water-pressure as a form of a skeleton, known as a hydrostatic skeleton.
+Whatever form of the skeleton is used, the skeletal system has the same purpose, to provide support and attachment for the muscles.

-Besides support and attachment for the muscles the skeletal system is also a very important protective measure.
-For example, our cranium is a series of interconnected bones which serve to encase and protect our brain from damage.
-The rib cage is a series of bones which extends around the thoracic cavity to protect the heart and lungs.
+To move a limb, muscles on one side must be extended, while on the other side they are shortened.
+Working together, the muscles and skeleton permit movement of an animal.
+Besides support and attachment for the muscles, the skeletal system is also a very important protective measure.
+For example, our cranium is a series of interconnected bones that serve to encase and protect our brain from damage.
+The rib cage is a series of bones that extends around the thoracic cavity to protect the heart and lungs.
 Therefore, our skeleton also protects our most vital organs.

 Integumentary System/Exocrine System

 The skin is a surprisingly complex material, which scientists have not been able to reproduce artificially.
-This is because it is a living tissue, which is constantly maintained by the nourishing circulatory system underneath; and by a number of glands on the outside of our skin, which secrete oils and other substances that keep our skin from drying and cracking.
+This is because it is a dynamic tissue, which is constantly maintained by the nourishing circulatory system underneath; and by a number of glands on the outside of our skin, which secrete oils and other substances that keep our skin from drying and cracking.

 Fun fact: skin is also the largest organ in the body.
 Or perhaps we should say, the largest organ on the body.